 Now one thing I want to point out here; what if you’re wrong?
 What if within this four week period maybe SPY goes up to 215?
 Typically with a credit spread you have a risk to reward of somewhere, say four to one, or five to one, it can even be a little bit higher sometimes.
 What do I mean by that?
 If you’re targeting say 24 cents here, when you’re wrong, just that one out of five times, typically these are 75-85% of the time you’ll be right, statistically speaking.
 But on that time you’re wrong times this number by five and that’s your loss.
 So just say $1.20.

 So the way to avoid that big loss that wipes out the profits is to go through what we have here at OptionsANIMAL, learn how to fix this trade.
 We’re the only options educator that teaches this, we’re not going to get into that in this, I don’t want to overwhelm you just yet, we’ll get into that in some future webinars, but you can do things like ratio spreads.
 There’s a lot of different things you can do if you’re okay taking the stock sometimes that’s how you can get out of avoiding a loss, turn it into things like collar trades.
 I know I’m throwing a lot at you, so I don’t want to overwhelm you just yet, but the idea is we have a 92% success rate on our trades over the last five and a half years.
 We’re just scratching the surface of showing you things that we do.
-We had actually become the only accredited options course as of November in 2013.

 So anyway, really excited for you to use credit spreads, it’s a really good way to target a consistent monthly income, and again remember, the most important thing in my opinion is having that backup plan.
 These hedges are important, having a hedge so that you’re not just exposed to unlimited amounts of risk.
 This is a really pretty safe way to trade, but the most important thing for me is having that backup plan to actually fix that trade because, yeah, these trades, one out of five are going to go the wrong way typically.
 What are you going to do to fix it?
 And that’s what we’ll cover in some future webinars.